zhangyimin234/ScreenShotApp/README.md

 点击Open figs path(Alt+O)打开截图存放文件夹，点击Exit(Alt+E)退出

 A quick screen capture tool

 Take a quick screenshot especially when you are watching a video, attending a web conference, listening to an online report, etc.

-How to use
+How to use:

 1. Left: X coordinate/pixel of the top left corner of the intercepted image (the top left corner of the screen is the origin).

-2, Top: Y coordinate/pixel of the top left corner of the intercepted image(the top left corner of the screen is the origin).
+2. Top: Y coordinate/pixel of the top left corner of the intercepted image(the top left corner of the screen is the origin).

-3, Width: the width of the intercepted image /pixel.
+3. Width: the width of the intercepted image /pixel.

-4, Height: the height of the intercepted image/pixel.
+4. Height: the height of the intercepted image/pixel.

-5、Path: screenshot save path
+5. Path: screenshot save path

 Use '/' when writing directly, or press the Choosepath button to set the save path.

 Click DefaultParas(Alt+D) to input default parameters, click Screenshot(Alt+S) to take a screenshot

 Click Open figs path(Alt+O) to open the screenshot storage folder, click Exit(Alt+E) to exit.